Walther Nernst

 Walther Nernst’s fundamental contributions to electrochemistry, the theory of solutions, thermodynamics, solid state chemistry and photochemistry are recorded in a series of monographs, and in his many papers to learned societies, etc. His book Theoretische Chemie vom Standpunkte der Avogadro’schen Regel und der Thermodynamik (Theoretical chemistry from the standpoint of Avogadro’s rule and thermodynamics) was first published in 1893 and the tenth edition appeared in 1921 (the fifth English edition in 1923).
 Together with A. Schonflies he wrote a textbook Einführung in die mathematische Behandlung der Naturwissenschaften (Introduction to the mathematical study of the natural sciences), which reached its tenth edition in 1923.
 Of his other books, his monograph Die theoretischen und experimentellen Grundlagen des neuen Wärmesatzes (1918, second edition 1923) was also published in English (The New Heat Theorem, 1926).

 Nernst married Emma Lohmeyer in 1892.
 They had two sons, who were both killed in the First World War, and three daughters.
 His favourite pastimes were hunting and fishing.
-He died in Berlin on November 18, 1941.
+He died on November 18, 1941.

 From Nobel Lectures, Chemistry 1901-1921, Elsevier Publishing Company, Amsterdam, 1966